PioneerAPCS18-19/Assignment9/README.md

 "1984" by George Orwell (1949)

 Which book would you like to return?
+That book is not part of our catalog.
+Are you sure you rented that book from this Library (228 Liberty St.)?
-You successfully returned "The Lord of the Rings" to Library (10 Main St.)
+You successfully returned "Jurassic Park" to Library (10 Main St.)
 Your book was 3 days late.
 You owe $0.75

 List of books at Library (10 Main St.):